desmondogazebo/spca_scraper/README.md

 # spca_scraper
 scrapes [SPCA](https://spca.org.sg) with conditional searching and returns a list of prospective pets up for adoption.

-Your use of this scraper is subject to [SPCA](https://spca.org.sg) policy and may be revoked at any time.
+Your use of this scraper is subject to [SPCA](https://spca.org.sg) security [policy](https://spca.org.sg/website-security-policy/) and may be revoked at any time.

 Use of this script requires a .env file with the token of the bot.
 You may generate one through @BotFather on Telegram.
-Otherwise, start the use of the bot via the /search command.
-This bot CURRENTLY does not have error handling i.e. incorrect input.
+Otherwise, start the use of the bot via the /search command by talking to it [here](https://t.me/spca_scraper_bot) This bot CURRENTLY does not have error handling i.e. incorrect input.

 telegram output: